What Is a Hepatitis Viral Panel?

 What to Expect After the Test

-Whether you are contagious depends on which virus you are infected with and how long you have been infected.
-It is possible to spread viral hepatitis even when you don’t have symptoms.
+contagious depends on which virus you are infected with and how long you’ve

-If you have been diagnosed with HAV, you are contagious from the beginning of your infection for up to two weeks.
+diagnosed with HAV, you’re contagious from the beginning of your infection up